 - Take students on a tour of the Baltimore County recycling plant: Materials Recovery Facility - MRF in Cockeysville.

-- Paper: Paper can be separately recycled by contacting Hanna Paper (formerly Paper Retriever/Abitibi) directly.
-Schools must still participate in single stream, light bulb, electronics and textbook recycling.
+- Paper: Paper can be separately recycled by Hanna Paper (formerly Paper Retriever/Abitibi).
+Schools must still participate in single stream and other recycling.

-- Light bulbs: City Schools Facilities Department collects and recycles light bulbs.
-Contact Antoine McIver for details and pick-up.
+- Light bulbs: City Schools Facilities Department collects and recycles light bulbs - contact Antoine McIver

 - Electronic Technology (e-cycling): City Schools’ Information Technology Department (ITD) collects and recycles obsolete technology (computers, monitors, cell and desk phones, fax machines, etc.) via the Disposal of Obsolete Technology

-- Toner/Ink Cartridges: They can be recycled - see this Guide.
+- Toner/Ink Cartridges: Some of these can be recycled - see this Guide